amrlabib/javascript-essentials/scopes.md

 **3.Lexical Scope (nested scopes):** Any variables defined inside a function where this function contains another function, we can consider this as a nested local scopes.

-//Function scope:
+## Function scope:
-//In javascript variables can be scoped by functions.
+In javascript variables can be scoped using functions.

-//Lets check the example below:
+### Example 1.0:
-//we will start every variable name with its scope type example: globalVarName , localVarName, lexicalVarName
+Hint: we will start every variable name with its scope type example: globalVarName , localVarName, lexicalVarName

 ```javascript
 var globalName = "amr";